zeraphie/zeraphie.github.io/about.md

     4. Resubmit the package to packagist
     5. Set the old package to abandoned in packagist, then reference the new one in the abandon message
     6. Delete and redo the packagist service (I'm not 100% sure why, but this fixed the auto-update problem)

-## Anything else
-I will be keeping an eye on the issues for this [repo](https://github.com/lopeax/info/issues) if people have questions :) I'm rather open about it and I promise I don't bite... much ;)!